MohammedAlimoor/Android-Best-Upload/README.md

 # Android-Best-Uploud   Volley
-easy library  use  for  upload file from  android app to server
+Easy library  use  for  upload file from  android app to server
+* Based On Volley
+* implement method   onProgress , onResponse , onError

-# How To Use
+## How To Use
         VolleyUploadManager volleyManager=new VolleyUploadManager(this);

         File file=new File(" path file  in mobile  or uri :)");